cupof-github/blang.js/README.md

 ## Detectable-languages

-Those list of data are from Google-Chrome have.
+Those list of data are from Google-Chrome.

 | Language          |                                                                                                                                                                   code                                                                                                                                                                   |
 | ----------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |